aktos-io/aecad/README.md

   - Create new components easily
   - Component based design: You will use your existing components to create sub-circuits
     - Dependency tracking for sub-components
-  - Intelligent components: A component make you warn if you connect a pin to any wrong ping (for example, a warning will be thrown if you connect `VDD` to `GND`.
+  - Component based DRC (design rule checking): A component make you warn if you connect a pin to any wrong ping (for example, a warning will be thrown if you connect `VDD` to `GND`.
   - Human readable Netlist syntax: Any schematic can be read in text mode.

 ### PCB editor